triforkamsterdam/BrightcenterSDK-Android/README.md

 Intent intent = new Intent(this, LoginActivity.class);
 startActivity(intent);
 ```
-You be guided to the login screen where a teacher can fill in his/her credentials.
+You'll be guided to the login screen where a teacher can fill in his/her credentials.

 To use the picked student you can put your code in the `StudentFragment` class in the `onListItemClick` method.
 It should look something like this:
 ```java